Regents Scholarships for Transfer Students

 The student should apply as if they were going to graduate in May.
 The student must maintain the GPA requirement in the fall and then they can enroll in a USM Institution in the Spring.

-There is no minimum or maximum word count required for the professional and academic goals essay component of the application, but the essay should not exceed two pages.
+There is no minimum or maximum word count required for the personal statement relating to your goals component of the application.

 The University System of Maryland (USM) is the state’s public higher education system.
 USM’s 12 institutions, 3 regional higher education centers, and system office work closely together to leverage their collective expertise and resources, share best practices, increase the system’s effectiveness and efficiency, and advance USM’s mission to improve the quality of life in Maryland.